buildkite/agent/README.md

 ### Installation

 Installing the agent is super easy.
-All you need to do is run this on your command line:
+All you need to do is run this on your CI server:

 ```bash
 bash -c "`curl -sL https://raw.github.com/buildboxhq/buildbox-agent/master/install.sh`"